 Making employees effective brand ambassadors

-As daily communicators of your brand identity, employees are instrumental in the success of a company's branding.
+As daily communicators of your brand guideline distribution employees are instrumental in the success of a company's branding.
 Whether sending emails, presenting sales pitches or designing social media assets, it's key that internal teams are aligned with your brand identity and have the tools they need to remain on-brand.

 Our recent work with Danish Fintech company SDC highlights the common issues that arise when employees are communicating with off-brand content.
 On joining SCD, CMO Sille Stener became aware that multiple versions of documents such as presentations – most of which were out of date, were circulating within the firm; conveying in Stener's words "unprofessionalism" and assets that were "simply not up to scratch."